-Maybe.
 Problem is people focus on the power not the parents.
-They call him a sun god or an immortal and who cares.
+They call him a sun god or an immortal and who cares about all that.
 What he really is at the core is a testament to his parent's love.
 Their sacrifice, patience and teaching.
-A son who wants to be everything his parents raised him to be.
+A son who wants to be everything his parents raised him to be while... trying to fit in a world with people like Nazis and the KKK...

-Sanjay considers a moment, then adds--
+Sanjay considers a moment, then adds-

-And that's Super-man.
+That's Superman.
 An immigrant who wants to do his best for his parents because his parents did the best for him.
 His powers.
 Who cares.
 It's not the power, it's what you do with that power and who taught you how to use that power.

 Sanjay is clearly one of the last great defenders of Superman in this world.
-Everyone else, he knows are Bat-man fans.
+Everyone else, he knows are Batman fans.
+But he knows they are both great for very different reasons.
+None of which have to do with power.

-Super-man was real to Americans.
+Once upon a time Superman was real to Americans.
 Now in the stories the motivation is hardly there.
 The parents are an afterthought.
-But there is something else going on.
-(Sanjay sighs deeply).
-Something bigger.
-To our stories.
+And everything is about spectacle and power.
+But that's what's happening to all our stories.
+Spectacle and power.